Toxodon: Species

 There has not been a recent taxonomic revision of the genus Toxodon, leaving the number of valid species uncertain.

-The species Toxodon chapalmalensis is known from the Pliocene (Montehermosan-Chapadmalalan) of Argentina, while Toxodon platensis, the type species, is known from the Pleistocene.
+The species Toxodon chapalmalensis is known from the Pliocene (Montehermosan-Chapadmalalan) of Argentina (5.28 Ma - 3.3 Ma), while Toxodon platensis, the type species, is known from the Pleistocene.
 The validity of other potential species like Toxodon darwini Burmeister, 1866, and Toxodon ensenadensis Ameghino, 1887 from the Early Pleistocene of Argentina is uncertain, and the species Toxodon gezi C. Ameghino, 1917 and Toxodon aguirrei Ameghino, 1917 have been considered junior synonyms of Toxodon platensis by recent authors.
 Some recent authors have argued that Toxodon gracilis Gervais and Ameghino, 1880, should be recognised as a distinct species from the Pleistocene of the Pampas significantly smaller than T. platensis, with these authors suggesting that T. platensis and T. gracilis represent the only valid species of Toxodon in the Pleistocene of the Pampas region.
 Other authors have argued that all Pleistocene Toxodon species should be considered synonymous with T. platensis.